top of page

 However, my skepticism evolved through both observation and research.
 I was relieved to discover that many accredited zoos, including the Toronto Zoo, are not simply holding facilities-they are conservation hubs where animals who exhibit within, often flourish.

-Wildlife Photography by Blake Ferguson depicts a Sub-Saharan African Hippopotamus in the Water of Toronto Zoo in Ontario, Canada.
+A Wildlife Photograph of a Sub-Saharan African Hippopotamus in the Water of Toronto Zoo in Ontario, Canada.

 Sub-Saharan African Hippopotamus in Water - Wildlife Photography by Blake Ferguson - Toronto Zoo